“More than anything else, rhythm and harmony find their way into the secret places of the soul.” -Plato

 First, you’ll want to evaluate your home’s space.
 If you don’t have an available room, such as a spare bedroom, you may be able to convert your basement, attic, or even garage into your practice setting.
 On the other hand, keep in mind that your musical instruments and associated gear reflect substantial investment.
 Without temperature control, a garage may simply not be the ideal space to store your expensive equipment.

-On the other hand, many musicians do convert unorthodox spaces into optimum rehearsal spots.
+On the other hand, many musicians convert unorthodox spaces into optimum rehearsal spots.
 You can undoubtedly transform garages and basements into home music practice spaces or studios with the right renovations.
 Another reason to consider the garage or basement is to accommodate other musicians.
 You might want to host band practices or simply collaborate with other players at home.
 You’ll want to have enough room to make these practices possible.

 As you consider places to set up your home music studio, think about the space’s acoustics.
 Some areas offer naturally good acoustics.
 For instance, rooms with high ceilings can be ideal places to practice a musical instrument.
 You may also want to install soundproofing and floor coverings to help insulate the sound.
 These days, you can purchase soundproofing material online for use at home.